Jaguars fire GM Dave Caldwell following 10th straight loss

 Khan couldn’t let Caldwell make that all-important selection, even if it turns out to be a no-brainer.

-Nonetheless, Caldwell made countless sound decisions during his time in Jacksonville.
-He built the core of the roster that won a division title in 2017 and nearly upset New England in the AFC championship game.
+Nonetheless, Caldwell built the core of the roster that won a division title in 2017 and nearly upset New England in the AFC championship game.
 He drafted one of the best receivers (Allen Robinson, 2014), the best cornerback (Jalen Ramsey, 2016) and one of the best pass rushers (Yannick Ngakoue, 2016) in franchise history.
 But he also failed to re-sign any of the three.

 First-round picks have been as much a part of his undoing as quarterbacks.